70UNIK/UNIKs-mod/README.md

 # UNIK's Mod!
 A standalone mod that adds what I want.
 It is unbalanced compared to Vanilla though more tame compared with Cryptid.

-Right now it is in a WIP stage of becoming a standalone, so expect placeholder art as well as potential bugs.

 Requires Steamodded smods-1.0.0-beta-0827c or higher, Lovely v0.7.1 or higher.
 Talisman can be used to increase the scoring cap but isnt necessarily required.

 ![alt text](image-3.png)